kinale/pf-kernel/docs/README.md

 * [linux-pf](https://aur.archlinux.org/packages/linux-pf) with some enhancements
 * [linux-pf-lts](https://aur.archlinux.org/packages/linux-pf-lts) if you are too lazy to use latest version

-# I still have some idea for improvement!
+# I have some idea for you!

 Please, [let me know](mailto:oleksandr@natalenko.name).